d-gamedev-team/dbox/readme.md

 Homepage: https://github.com/d-gamedev-team/dbox

+## Supported compiler versions

+Compilers based on the **v2.065+** front-end can be used to build and run dbox.

 ## Examples

 Use [dub] to build and run the examples:

 ```
+# A console example of the physics engine being run.
 $ dub run dbox:hello_world

+# An interactive GUI test-suite containing dozens of examples.
 $ dub run dbox:demo
 ```

-Note: You will need to install the [glfw] shared library in order to run the example.
+Note: You will need to install the [glfw] shared library in order to run the demo.

 ## Documentation

-Documentation will be generated soon.
+Documentation is coming soon.

 ## Building dbox as a static library